AbbyGamboa/AbbyGamboa/README.md

 # Hello World!
-My name is Abby Gamboa and I aspire to be a front end web developer.
+My name is Abby Gamboa and I aspire to be a web developer.
 I have experience with HTML, CSS, Javascript, PHP and SQL.
 I believe with practice and consistency when it comes to honing a craft and web development is no different.

 <!--
 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=anuraghazra)](https://github.com/anuraghazra/github-readme-stats)